Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders

 \subsection{Phase diagram}

-To determine different phase transitions and differentiate different phases, we perform our numerical simulations over the $(m, V/t_0)$-plane and consider two quantities, namely the system correlation length $\xi$ and the von Neumann entanglement entropy $S$.
+To determine different phase transitions and differentiate different phases, we perform our numerical simulations over the $(m/t_0, V/t_0)$-plane and first consider the system correlation length $\xi$.
 The correlation length $\xi_O$ corresponding to any local operator $O_j$ is defined by the length scale associated with the correlation function:

 Then the system correlation length $\xi$ of the quantum state is given by the maximum of these length scales as

 For an iMPS ground state with bond dimension $\chi$, the correlation length is $\xi_{\chi} = -1/\ln|\epsilon_2|$, where $\epsilon_2$ is the second largest eigenvalue of the iMPS transfer matrix~\cite{Kjall_PRB_2013}.
 It is to be noted that in case of critical systems where the system correlation length diverges, $\xi_{\chi}$ is the length-scale artificially introduced by the finite iMPS bond dimension $\chi$ and usually $\xi_{\chi} \sim \chi^{\beta}$, with $\beta$ being a scaling exponent.